stellar/actions/README-rust-release.md

 ## 4. Create Release on GitHub

-First check that the `publish-dry-run` CI jobs have succeeded for the commit to be released.
+First check that the `publish-dry-run` or `publish-dry-run-v2` CI jobs have succeeded for the commit to be released.

 Draft a new release on GitHub for the repository by clicking on the relevant release link in the description of the PR from step 2.